 In several regions of the world, hailstorms cause considerable damage to buildings, agricultural crops and vehicles.
 Single events such as on 27/28 July 2013 in Germany can lead to damage of several billion euros.
 Despite the high loss potential caused by hailstorms, which is still underestimated by large sections of society, knowledge about the detailed reasons for the events, about regional hail probabilities, the associated risks and about the long-term variability and trends caused by climate change is still limited.
-Also the forecasting of such events by numerical weather models on different time scales (e.g. nowcasting) is still affected by high uncertainties.
+Furthermore, the forecasting of such events by numerical weather models on different time scales (e.g. nowcasting) is still affected by large uncertainties.

 Michael Kunz (KIT), Olivia Romppainen-Martius (Uni Bern), Susanna Mohr (KIT), Jannik Wilhelm (KIT), Hélène Barras (Uni Bern), Katharina Schröer (MeteoSwiss), Simona Trefalt (MeteoSwiss), Alessandro Hering (MeteoSwiss)